Asabeneh/30-Days-Of-Python/23_Day/23_virtual_environment.md

 (venv) asabeneh@Asabeneh:~/Desktop/30DaysOfPython/flask_project$
 ```

-Now, lets check the available package in this project by writing pip freeze.
-You will not see any package.
+Now, lets check the available packages in this project by writing pip freeze.
+You will not see any packages.

 We are going to do a small flask project so let's install flask to this project.